maykinmedia/archiefbeheercomponent/README.rst

 :Version: 0.1.0
 :Source: https://github.com/maykinmedia/archiefvernietigingscomponent
 :Keywords: Common Ground, Record Management, Archiving
-:PythonVersion: 3.8

 |build-status| |code-quality| |black| |python-versions|

-Archiefvernietigingscomponent (Archive destruction component) for "Zaakgericht werken" (case-oriented working), part of the `Common Ground`_ project.
+Create, manage and execute destruction lists, for use with for "Zaakgericht werken" (case-oriented working).
+(`Nederlandse versie`_)

-Commissioned by the Municipality of Utrecht and Delft and developed by `Maykin Media B.V.`_.
+Developed by `Maykin Media B.V.`_ commissioned by the Municipality of Utrecht and Delft.

 Introduction
 ============

 Record management is the practice of destroying data-records that have met their end-of-life time.
 "Zaakgericht werken" prescribes the archiving terms for cases that have been brought to an end.

-The Archiefvernietigingscomponent provides functionality for record managers to schedule destruction of cases according to the archiving parameters.
+The Archiefvernietigingscomponent (AVC) provides functionality for record managers to schedule destruction of cases according to the archiving parameters.
 It implements a multi-step, multi-role accordance process.

 Attention is paid to the user experience of the staff using the app, with notifications to inform you of pending work-load, full audit logging and traceability of user and system actions.

-The Archiefvernietigingscomponent supports all backends implementing the 1.0.x `API's voor Zaakgericht Werken`_.
+The AVC supports all backends implementing the 1.0.x `API's voor Zaakgericht Werken`_, like `Open Zaak`_.

 Quickstart
 ==========